-(2) The DDS case manager meets with the member, member's representative, or legal guardian, when applicable, to discuss the Waiver service delivery options in (A) and (B) of this paragraph:
+(2) The DDS case manager meets with the member or, when applicable, the member's representative or legal guardian to discuss the Waiver service delivery options in (A) and (B) of this paragraph:

 (A) Traditional Waiver services; and

-(B) Self-directed services including information regarding scope of choices, options, rights, risks, and responsibilities associated with self-direction.
+(B) SDS including information regarding scope of choices, options, rights, risks, and responsibilities associated with SDS.

-(3) When the member chooses self-direction, the case manager:
+(3) When the member chooses SDS, the DDS case manager:

 (A) Discusses the available amount in the budget with the member or the member's representative;

-(B) Assists the member or representative with the development and modification of the SDS budget;
+(B) Assists the member or representative in developing and modifying the SDS budget;

 (C) Submits request for SD-GS to the DDS director or designee for review and approval;

-(E) Assists the member or representative develop or revise an emergency back-up plan;
+(D) Assists the member or representative developing or revising an emergency back-up plan;

-(H) Conducts ongoing monitoring of plan implementation and the member's health and welfare; and
+(G) Conducts ongoing monitoring of plan implementation and of the member's health and welfare; and

-(H) Ensures the SD-HTS does not implement prohibited procedures, per OAC 340:100-5-58 are not implemented by the SD-HTS.
+(H) Ensures the SD-HTS does not implement prohibited procedures, per OAC 340:100-5-58.
 If the Team determines restrictive or intrusive procedures are necessary to address behavioral challenges, requirements must be met, per OAC 340:100-5-57.

 (i) Voluntary termination of self-directed services.
-Members may discontinue self-directing services without disruption at any time, provided traditional Waiver services are in place.
-Members or representatives may not choose the self-directed option again until the next annual planning meeting, with services resuming no earlier than the beginning of the next plan of care.
+Members may discontinue SDS without disruption at any time, provided traditional Waiver services are in place.
+Members or representatives may not choose the SDS option again until the next annual planning meeting, with services resuming no earlier than the beginning of the next POC.
 A member desiring to file a complaint must follow procedures per OAC 340:2-5-61.

-(1) Members may be involuntarily terminated from self-direction and offered traditional Waiver services when it has been determined by the DDS director or designee that any of the criteria in (A) through (F) of this paragraph exist:
+(1) Members may be involuntarily terminated from SDS and offered traditional Waiver services when the DDS director or designee has determined that any of the criteria in (A) through (F) of this paragraph exist: